MichaelMalysh/gen-ai-development-practice/README.md

 It tries to generate as much books as possible, so it might start typing the name of the books and due to the context limitation is not finishing.

+## Module 2 Exploring Section

+### temperature and top_p
+When we set either temperature or top_p parameter with the same value we get same results.
+Wxploring combination of both params like temperature and top_p putting at once we can see that the creativity level is a middle of both values set.

+### stop sequence
+When we set stop sequence we can see that the model is generating a sequence without a problem before the stop word appeared and it stops imidiately when it appears in the output.

+### chat history
+Using chat history instance as a singleton we can control the whole history in one session, so for each of user we can controll and store the whole conversation and manage it.